 The best time to get close to orangutans is at their feeding time.
 We visited three camps: Tanjung Harapan, Pondok Tanduy, and Came Leaky.
 We went trekking into the jungle for few minutes to get feeding area.
 I enjoyed it, though, as our guide was well informed about plants and animals we encountered along the path.

 There were always rangers prepared banana and sugar cane on a wooden stage-alike at feeding area.
 Orangutans will come in every day, otherwise the rangers will yell to call them.
 You can do it as well if you want.
 Visitors should be patient to wait for orangutans.
 When they’re coming between the trees, believe me, your waiting is worth it.

 It was entertaining looking orangutans during the feeding time.
 The small ones were getting awkward to get the food because the bigger one was there.
 The other ones were sneaking and taking the canes and banana, then climbing the trees to eat them up there.

-The are smart animal.
-They know how to manage their food on mouth, hands, and feet, while climbing and swinging.
-They peel banana.
-Interestingly, when they had rambutan at Pondok Tanduy, an orangutan first coming, almost finished all of it.
-He looked missed it, as if banana and sugar canes were boring meals after day and day.
+Interestingly, when they had rambutan at Pondok Tanduy, an orangutan first coming almost ate all of it.
+Banana and sugar canes were ignores as if they were boring meals after day and day.
 When the others coming, they also grabbed rambutan first.
-The amazing thing for me, they peeled it and didn’t eat its seed.
+Amazingly, they knew that its seed must be thrown away.

 Well, I miss Tanjung Puting.